spenser-millburn/gptalchemy/README.md

    - Usage: `gptarchitect "System description"`

 9. **gptarchitect_recursive**:
-   - Generates a detailed tree of subsystems and implements each as a FastAPI app.
+   - Generates a tree of subsystems and implements recursively implements each as a FastAPI app.
    - Usage: `gptarchitect_recursive "System description"`

 ## Disclaimer